junxit/us-congress-bills-117/bill.md

     > - **(g)** *Applications* An eligible consortium seeking designation as a regional technology and innovation hub under subsection (d) or a grant or cooperative agreement under subsection (e) or (f) shall submit to the Secretary an application therefore at such time, in such manner, and containing such information as the Secretary may specify.
     > - **(h)** *Considerations for designation and award of strategy implementation grants and cooperative agreements* In selecting an eligible consortium that submitted an application under subsection (g) for designation under subsection (d) or for a grant or cooperative agreement under subsection (f), the Secretary shall consider the following:
     >   - **(1)** The potential of the eligible consortium to advance the research, development, deployment, and domestic manufacturing of technologies in a technology or innovation sector critical to national and economic security.
-    >   - **(2)** The likelihood of positive regional economic effect, including increasing the number of high wage domestic jobs, and creating new economic opportunities for economically disadvantaged and underrepresented populations.
+    >   - **(2)** The likelihood of positive regional economic effect, including increasing the number of high wage domestic jobs, creating new economic opportunities for economically disadvantaged and underrepresented populations, promoting employee and worker ownership, and advancing models of local and cooperative economic development that build and retain wealth in the region.
     >   - **(3)** How the eligible consortium plans to integrate with and leverage the resources of 1 or more federally funded research and development centers, National Laboratories, Federal laboratories, Manufacturing USA institutes, Hollings Manufacturing Extension Partnership centers, or other Federal entities.
-    >   - **(4)** How the eligible consortium will engage with the private sector, including small- and medium-sized businesses to commercialize new technologies and improve the resiliency of domestic supply chains in a technology or innovation sector critical to national and economic security.
+    >   - **(4)** How the eligible consortium will engage with the private sector, including small- and medium-sized businesses and cooperatives, and employee-owned businesses and cooperatives, to commercialize new technologies and improve the resiliency and sustainability of domestic supply chains in a technology or innovation sector critical to national and economic security.
-    >   - **(5)** How the eligible consortium will carry out workforce development and skills acquisition programming, including through partnerships with entities that include State and local workforce development boards, institutions of higher education, including community colleges, historically Black colleges and universities, Tribal colleges and universities, and minority serving institutions, labor organizations, and workforce development programs, and other related activities authorized by the Secretary, to support the development of a skilled technical workforce for the regional technology and innovation hub.
+    >   - **(5)** How the eligible consortium will carry out workforce development and skills acquisition programming, including through partnerships with entities that include State and local workforce development boards, institutions of higher education, including community colleges, historically Black colleges and universities, Tribal colleges and universities, and minority-serving institutions, labor organizations, worker cooperative membership associations, state or local employee ownership and cooperative development centers, workforce development programs, and other related activities authorized by the Secretary, to support the development of a skilled technical workforce for the regional technology and innovation hub.
     >   - **(6)** How the eligible consortium will improve or expand science, technology, engineering, and mathematics education programs and opportunities in the identified region in elementary and secondary school and higher education institutions located in the identified region.
-    >   - **(7)** How the eligible consortium plans to develop partnerships with venture development organizations and sources of private investment in support of private sector activity, including launching new or expanding existing companies.
+    >   - **(7)** How the eligible consortium plans to develop partnerships with venture development organizations, community development financial institutions and minority depository institutions, and sources of private investment in support of private sector activity, including launching new or expanding existing companies.
     >   - **(8)** How the eligible consortium plans to organize the activities of regional partners across sectors in support of a regional technology and innovation hub.
+    >   - **(9)** How the eligible consortium plans to procure as many goods, services, food, and supplies as is practicable from locally-owned, employee-owned, minority-owned, and women-owned businesses and cooperatives in conducting hub activities, and how individual consortium members, as applicable, plan to do the same.
+    >   - **(10)** How the consortium plans to collaborate with local and community development financial institutions and minority depository institutions to expand the supply of such procurement options, including by creating business plans and plans for financing businesses and cooperatives that do not yet exist, and how the consortium plans to encourage entities created as a result of hub activities to follow such practices.
-    >   - **(9)** How the eligible consortium will ensure that growth in technology and innovation sector produces opportunity across the identified region, including for economically disadvantaged, minority, and rural populations, including consideration of how the eligible consortium takes into account the relevant impact of regional status and plans for—
+    >   - **(11)** How the eligible consortium will ensure that growth in technology and innovation sector produces opportunity across the identified region, including for economically disadvantaged, minority, and rural populations, including consideration of how the eligible consortium takes into account the relevant impact of regional status and plans for—
-    >     - **(A)** available housing stock and housing policies;
+    >     - **(A)** available affordable housing stock and housing policies;
     >     - **(B)** local and regional transportation systems;
     >     - **(C)** high speed internet access; and
     >     - **(D)** primary and secondary education.
-    >   - **(10)** How much the regions educational institutions are committed to aligning their activities, including research and education, as appropriate, to a region’s economic strengths and areas of focus.
+    >   - **(12)** How much the regions educational institutions are committed to aligning their activities, including research and education, as appropriate, to a region’s economic strengths and areas of focus.
-    >   - **(11)** The likelihood efforts served by the consortium will be sustained once Federal support ends.
+    >   - **(13)** The likelihood efforts served by the consortium will be sustained once Federal support ends.
     > - **(i)** *Coordination and collaboration*
     >   - **(1)** *Coordination with regional innovation program* The Secretary shall ensure the activities under this section do not duplicate activities or efforts under section 27.
     >   - **(2)** *Coordination among hubs* The Secretary shall ensure eligible consortia that receive a grant or cooperative agreement under this section coordinate and share best practices for regional economic development.
     >   - **(3)** *Coordination with programs of the national institute of standards and technology* The Secretary shall coordinate the activities of regional technology and innovation hubs designated under this section, the Hollings Manufacturing Extension Partnership, and the Manufacturing USA Program, as the Secretary considers appropriate, to maintain the effectiveness of a manufacturing extension center or a Manufacturing USA institute.
     >   - **(4)** *Coordination with department of energy programs* The Secretary shall, in collaboration with the Secretary of Energy, coordinate the activities and selection of regional technology and innovation hubs designated under this section, as the Secretaries consider appropriate, to maintain the effectiveness of activities at the Department of Energy and the National Laboratories.
     >   - **(5)** *Interagency collaboration* In designating regional technology and innovation hubs under subsection (d) and awarding grants or cooperative agreements under subsection (f), the Secretary—
-    >     - **(A)** shall collaborate with Federal departments and agencies whose missions contribute to the goals of the regional technology and innovation hub;
+    >     - **(A)** shall collaborate with Federal departments and agencies whose missions contribute to the goals of the regional technology and innovation hub, and relevant interagency initiatives such as the Interagency Working Group for Cooperative Development;
     >     - **(B)** shall consult with the Director of the National Science Foundation for the purpose of ensuring that the regional technology and innovation hubs are aligned with relevant science, technology, and engineering expertise; and
     >     - **(C)** may accept funds from other Federal agencies to support grants, cooperative agreements, and activities under this section.
     > - **(j)** *Performance measurement, transparency, and accountability*
     >   - **(1)** *Metrics, standards, and assessment* For each grant and cooperative agreement awarded under subsection (f) for a regional technology and innovation hub, the Secretary shall—
-    >     - **(A)** in consultation with the regional technology and innovation hub, develop metrics, which may include metrics relating to domestic job creation, patent awards, increases in research funding, business formation and expansion, and participation of individuals or communities historically underrepresented in STEM in, to assess the effectiveness of the activities funded in making progress toward the purposes set forth under subsection (b)(1);
+    >     - **(A)** in consultation with the regional technology and innovation hub, develop metrics, which may include metrics relating to domestic job creation, patent awards, increases in research funding, business formation and expansion, and participation of individuals or communities historically underrepresented in STEM, to assess the effectiveness of the activities funded in making progress toward the purposes set forth under subsection (b)(1);
     >     - **(B)** establish standards for the performance of the regional technology and innovation hub that are based on the metrics developed under subparagraph (A); and
     >     - **(C)** prior to any award made under a subsequent performance period in subsection (f) and every 2 years thereafter until Federal financial assistance under this section for the regional technology and innovation hub is discontinued, conduct an assessment of the regional technology and innovation hub to confirm whether the performance of the regional technology and innovation hub is meeting the standards for performance established under subparagraph (B) of this paragraph.
     >   - **(2)** *Final reports by recipients of strategy implementation grants and cooperative agreements*